peter-kehl/axum_csv_to_json/README.md

 # Requirements
 - Receive a CSV file as a POST body (but not as a multipart upload through a form).
+  - (Initially) it's OK to accept only a very simple CSV: Header field names are case sensitive, no special handling of quotes, no escaping.
-Parse, return as an array of JSON objects.
+- Return as an array of JSON objects.
 - Create tests.

 # Optional requirements